 - Sufi Nights are held in the garden of Dar Tazi, the Festival headquarters (blue 2).

-- The Fes Forum is held on the first four mornings of the festival (ie Saturday to Tuesday) at the Batha Museum.
+- The Fes Forum is held on the first five mornings of the festival (ie Saturday to Wednesday) at the Batha Museum.
 Most of the proceedings are in French, but there is simultaneous translation into English and Arabic.
 You may ask questions in English as most of the panel members speak it.

 Seating and Ticketing

 - Seats are not reserved.
 Get to the venue in plenty time if you want a good seat.